Assorted Clojure web app notes

 - When revisiting an old project, or even a project that you just haven't touched for a few days, resist the urge to preemptively refactor the architecture to fit your latest tastes.
 Such refactors must earn their right to be implemented.

 - When dealing with a misconception (e.g., moving SimGen from a chat interface to a vibecoding interface), it helps to just leave the old database tables behind and implement the new version of the app from "scratch" with new tables.
-Avoid modifying/deleting old data and schemas if possible.
+Avoid modifying/deleting old data and schemas if possible, at least during the migration.
+You can delete them later once the new version has stabilized.
+This is known as an "expand-contract" approach.

 Things I thought were good ideas and were